-If you've been injured by a defective product and wish to sue to recover for your injuries, one of the first things you'll need to do is identify which people and companies might be liable and then name them as defendants in your claim.
-(To learn about the different types of product liability claims you can make, read Nolo's article Types of Defective Product Liability Claims.)
+If you've been injured by a product and you want to recover for your losses ("damages"), one of the first things you'll need to do is identify who might be liable and name them as defendants in your lawsuit.
+In this article, we'll cover:

-With few exceptions, most state laws are more or less the same when it comes to the types of defendants that can be held liable in defective product cases.
+With few exceptions, most state laws are more or less the same when it comes to the types of defendants that can be held liable in a defective product or "product liability" case.

-As a general principle, you want to include any and all parties involved in the chain of distribution (the path that the product takes from manufacture to distribution to the customers) of the injury-causing product.
-The following is an overview of the types of entities typically involved at some point in the chain of distribution of any given product.
-It is important to remember that there may be more than one potential defendant within each category.
+As a general rule, you want to look at all parties involved in the product's chain of distribution (the path that the product takes from manufacture to distribution to customers).
+Most possibilities are covered below (note that there may be more than one potential defendant within each category).

 At the beginning of the chain of distribution is the manufacturer of the injury-causing product.
 The manufacturer may range in size from a multinational company to an individual working out of a garage (in which case you hope they have a good insurance policy).

-If the defective product is part of a larger product, you should include both the manufacturer of the defective part and the manufacturer of the whole product containing the defective part.
-So, for example, if you were injured by a car with an exploding battery, you would bring your defective product liability claim against both the car manufacturer and the manufacturer of the battery (as well as any additional participants in the chain of distribution discussed below).
+If the defective component is part of a larger product, you should include both the manufacturer of the defective part and the manufacturer of the product itself.
+So, for example, if you were injured by a car with an exploding battery, you would bring your vehicle defect product liability claim against both the car manufacturer and the manufacturer of the battery (as well as any additional participants in the chain of distribution discussed below).

 Be sure to include any additional parties involved in the manufacture, design, or marketing of the product who might potentially be linked to the defect, especially if they are a separate entity from the manufacturer, such as an outside consultant or contractor.